Skip Navigation

 Definition of H-1B Temporary Worker

 The H-1B Temporary Worker (nonimmigrant) classification is designated by US Citizenship and Immigration Services (USCIS) for non-US workers in specialty occupations.
-A specialty occupation is defined as: The position requires attainment of a bachelor’s or higher degree in the specific specialty as a minimum for entry into the occupation in the United States.
-Education, training, or progressively responsible experience in the specialty that is equivalent to the completion of such a degree may substitute for attainment of a bachelor’s or higher degree in the specific specialty provided it conforms with the education equivalency regulations found in the Code of Federal Regulations - 8 C.F.R. § 214.2(h)(4)(iii)(D).
+A specialty occupation is defined as follows: The position requires attainment of a bachelor’s or higher degree in the specific specialty as a minimum for entry into the occupation in the United States.
+Education, training, or progressively responsible experience in the specialty that is equivalent to the completion of such a degree may substitute for attainment of a bachelor’s or higher degree in the specific specialty provided it conforms with the education equivalency regulations found in the Code of Federal Regulations8 C.F.R. § 214.2(h)(4)(iii)(D).

-This means the individual must possess a minimum of a bachelor’s degree in the required field for the position.
-ALSO, the position itself must require a bachelor’s degree in a specific field(s) of study relevant to the duties to be performed, AND the required degree must be one which is standardly required for the position being offered.
+The position at JHU must require at least a bachelor’s degree in a specific field(s) of study relevant to the duties to be performed, AND the required degree must be one which is standardly required for the position being offered.
 Additionally, staff positions must be classified at job level 4 or above in the JHU Staff Classification System **.
-(Reference: University personnel policy Section 3, Recruiting and Employment, Item G.)
+(Reference: University personnel policy Section 3, Recruiting and Employment, Item G.) In addition, the H-1B applicant must possess a minimum of a bachelor’s degree (or equivalent) in the required field and meet any other minimum qualifications.

 Any Department that wishes to sponsor a non-immigrant for H-1B status must review the H-1B Process and Obligations of Sponsorship page.
 Further, it is critical that the sponsoring Department review and understand the complexity and length of time involved in H-1B sponsorship.
-Please see the detailed H-1B Business Process Flowchart that documents the many stages of H-1B sponsorship.
+Please see the detailed H-1B Timelines.